mattwondra/console.loggins/README.md

 A polyfill for the yet-unproposed standard.

 You've got a debug message.
 We've got ASCII art.
 Of Kenny Loggins.

-Perfect.
+It's almost _too_ perfect.

 ## Usage